 But we should also guard against believing that a fair and functioning tax administration system alone can ensure full adherence to tax obligations.
 I have warned in the past and will continue to do so that corruption, wastage and theft of taxpayers' money pose a serious threat to tax collection, and in extreme cases, could bring about a total boycott against the payment of taxes.
 The perceived heavy-handedness of institutions mandated to collect revenue on behalf of the state could worsen the situation.
-We should guard against allowing such oppressive conduct and other practices unbecoming for a democratic and caring government, to implant their DNA in any aspect of our society and thus creep into our tax administration system.
+We should guard against allowing such oppressive conduct and other practices unbecoming for a democratic and caring government, to implant their DNA in any aspect of our society, and thus creep into our tax administration system.

 The past three years have been a rollercoaster of a ride with a fair share of challenges and successes.
-We believe we have made a valuable contribution to the country's tax administration system, helping resolve taxpayers' complaints against SARS and, to a certain extent, given taxpayers the confidence that if and when SARS fails them, there is a fair, free, independent and effective avenue for recourse to address their issues.
+We believe we have made a valuable contribution in the country's tax administration system, helping resolve taxpayers' complaints against SARS and, to a certain extent, given taxpayers the confidence that if and when SARS fails them, there is a fair, free, independent and effective avenue for recourse to address their issues.
 It is important to note that during the past three consecutive financial years, the majority of complaints received by the Office were resolved in favour of taxpayers.

-We have been able to influence changes on important legislative matters governing the country's tax administration system as reflected in the Tax Administration Laws Amendment Act No 16 of 2016, which included many of the contributions made by the Office.
+We have been able to influence changes on important legislative matters governing the country's tax administration system as reflected in the Tax